May 1998 - Revised from March 1996

 Developing the HACCP Plan

-Reassessing and adjusting the HACCP Plan in accordance with corrective actions and verifications
+Reassessing the HACCP Plan in accordance with corrective actions and verifications

 Performing record reviews